 In a study by Zimmermann et al. [32], among patients with lung cancer, early palliative care resulted in significant improvements in quality of life and mood compared to patients receiving standard care.
 Patients who received primary palliative care had less invasive care at the end of life and lived longer.
 In patients with advanced cancers, the quality of life decreases, which tends to worsen until the end of life.
 In the above study, researchers evaluated the effect of early palliative care in patients with advanced cancer in several aspects of quality of life [32].
 Also, the research results of Dionne-Odom et al. [26] show that concurrent oncology palliative care should be started as soon as possible so that its maximum benefits reach caregivers and patients.
 Palliative care continues from the time of illness and regardless of the type of treatment [36, 37].
-In another study, American researchers examined 398 cancer patients in other areas of quality of life is also jeopardized [24].
+In another study, American researchers examined 398 cancer patients and stated that when the level of mental health decreases after a cancer diagnosis, the performance of patients in other areas of quality of life is also jeopardized [24].